 PRISMS 11th International Conference will include a variety of topics and speakers.
 We are also thrilled to include Mike Porath, CEO and Founder of The Mighty, as our keynote speaker.
 At this time, we would like to highlight the Thursday workshops that you may wish to attend.
-The conference will begin on Thursday, July 30th, 2020, with three different workshops that will begin at 1:30pm and continue until 4:30pm.
+The conference will begin on Thursday, August 4th, 2022, with two different workshops that will begin at 1:30pm and continue until 4:30pm.

 Please check back regularly for conference program updates.

 Thursday Workshops for PRISMS 11th International Conference